Dishon McNary

-Dishon McNary (born October 27, 1997) is an American professional football defensive back for the Arcángeles de Puebla of the Liga de Fútbol Americano Profesional (LFA).
+Dishon McNary (born October 27, 1997) is an American professional football defensive back for the Caudillos de Chihuahua of the Liga de Fútbol Americano Profesional (LFA).
 He played college football for Independence and Central Michigan.
-McNary has been a member of the Chicago Bears, Calgary Stampeders, Montreal Alouettes, and Ottawa Redblacks.
+McNary has also been a member of the Chicago Bears, Calgary Stampeders, Montreal Alouettes, Ottawa Redblacks, and Arcángeles de Puebla.

 Early life

 McNary was born on October 27, 1997, in Chicago, Illinois.
 He attended East Paulding High School in Dallas, Georgia, where he played football.

 College career

 McNary first attended and played football at Independence Community College, where he played for the 2017 and 2018 football seasons.
 In 2019, McNary transferred to Central Michigan University and played football there.
 In his first season there, McNary redshirted and only started one game.
 McNary started all six games in the shortened 2020 season and was named first-team All-MAC by Pro Football Focus.
 In 2021, McNary started the season's first four games but missed the remainder due to injury.